How to Easily Start Home Composting for Rich Organic Garden Soil

 How to make compost info graphic

 Green materials are fresh plant materials like vegetable scraps, fresh grass clippings, weeds, and garden trimmings.
-Animal manure is also considered a green material, and we’ll go into the pros and cons of manure in a later blog post.
+Animal manure is also considered a green material, and there are pros and cons of using it.
+But never add cat and dog waste.

 Brown materials consist of dry and woody plant material.
 Think leaves, straw, hay, shredded paper or cardboard, and sawdust.